T of C

 |Dr. Tong at his studio 2|

 From 1976 to 2000 Dr. Tong was my advisor in Hong Kong, mainly helping me find and understand materials necessary for analyzing and reconstructing old guqin tablatures and texts.
 He was introduced to me by my teacher in Taiwan, Sun Yü-Ch'in, who had recenty also taught Tong.

 While in Taiwan Tong Kin-Woon published Qin Fu, a collection of original writings plus old handbooks and articles.
-His doctoral dissertation for a Ph.D in Ethnomusicology at Wesleyan University, Connecticut, Shang (Dynasty) Musical Instruments, was published in the journal Asian Music, Volumes XIV-2, XV-1 and XV-2 (1983/4).
+His doctoral dissertation for a Ph.D in Ethnomusicology at Wesleyan University, Connecticut, Shang (Dynasty) Musical Instruments (further details), was published in the journal Asian Music, Volumes XIV-2, XV-1 and XV-2 (1983/4).
 His expertise in classical Chinese and his general knowledge were essential to many of the translations on this website.